laurasiviero/SkylineGenerator/README.md

 *************************************************************************

 Description:
--The tool allows you to generate a randomic Skyline (python 2.7);
+- The tool allows you to generate a randomic Skyline (python 2.7);
--Tool for Maya;
+- Tool for Maya;

 License: MIT https://github.com/laurasiviero/SkylineGenerator/blob/main/LICENSE